 Simon and I first wanted to visit some larger Christmas markets, but traveling there with Ren, we decided smaller and more locally oriented Christmas markets would be a better choice.
 After all, Christmas holidays are for taking time for family and friends and nothing makes you closer than an intimate vibe, where you feel like at home.

-Check-out which Christmas markets in Carinthia, Austria are worth visiting as well here.
+Check-out which other Christmas markets in Carinthia, Austria are worth visiting as well here.